akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 @@snip [passivation new default strategy configured](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy-configured type=conf }

+Or using the `withActiveEntityLimit` method on `ClusterShardingSettings.PassivationStrategySettings`.

 An [idle entity timeout](#idle-entity-passivation) can also be enabled and configured for this strategy:

 @@snip [passivation new default strategy with idle](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy-with-idle type=conf }

+Or using the `withIdleEntityPassivation` method on `ClusterShardingSettings.PassivationStrategySettings`.

-Custom passivation strategies can be created with configurable replacement policies, active entity limits, and idle entity timeouts.
+If the default strategy is not appropriate for particular workloads and access patterns, a [custom passivation strategy](#custom-passivation-strategies) can be created with configurable replacement policies, active entity limits, and idle entity timeouts.

+### Custom passivation strategies

+To configure a custom passivation strategy, create a configuration section for the strategy under `akka.cluster.sharding.passivation` and select this strategy using the `strategy` setting.
+The strategy needs a _replacement policy_ to be chosen, an _active entity limit_ to be set, and can optionally [passivate idle entities](#idle-entity-passivation).
+For example, a custom strategy can be configured to use the [least recently used policy](#least-recently-used-policy):

+@@snip [custom passivation strategy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #custom-passivation-strategy type=conf }

+The active entity limit and replacement policy can also be configured using the `withPassivationStrategy` method on `ClusterShardingSettings`, passing custom `ClusterShardingSettings.PassivationStrategySettings`.

 ### Least recently used policy

 The **least recently used** policy passivates those entities that have the least recent activity when the number of active entities passes the specified limit.

+**When to use**: the least recently used policy should be used when access patterns are recency biased, where entities that were recently accessed are likely to be accessed again.
+See the [segmented least recently used policy](#segmented-least-recently-used-policy) for a variation that also distinguishes frequency of access.

-The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
-Configure automatic passivation to use the least recently used policy, and set the limit for active entities in a shard region:
+Configure a passivation strategy to use the least recently used policy:

-@@snip [passivation least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-recently-used type=conf }
+@@snip [LRU policy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #lru-policy type=conf }

-Or enable the least recently used policy and set the active entity limit using the `withPassivationStrategy` method on `ClusterShardingSettings`, passing custom `ClusterShardingSettings.PassivationStrategySettings`.
+Or using the `withLeastRecentlyUsedReplacement` method on `ClusterShardingSettings.PassivationStrategySettings`.

 #### Segmented least recently used policy